FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ### **Flow Schema** _(Optional)_
 :::{important}
 While it is highly recommended to complete flow level data quality for data submissions, it is currently not mandatory.
+Please consider completing for level data quality for the most important flows.
 :::

 #### Matrix
 Use the US EPA - Flow Pedigree Matrix, this matrix comes preloaded in many FLCAC repositories.
 This matrix can also be found in the [Commons Core Database](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/Fed_Commons_core_database/datasets) which can be imported as a skeleton structure into any openLCA database.

 #### Data Quality Entry
-Select the US EPA - FLow Pedigree Matrix on the 'General Information' tab and enter data quality scores for each {term}`exchange` in the inventory on the 'Inputs/Outputs' tab.
+Select the US EPA - Flow Pedigree Matrix on the 'General Information' tab and enter data quality scores for each {term}`exchange` in the inventory on the 'Inputs/Outputs' tab.

 Please reference [EPA's Guidance on Data Quality Assessment for Life Cycle Inventory Data](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=321834) for information about the development of this matrix and guidance on how to complete it.

-Detail any assumptions used to assign these scores in the [Data treatment](#data-treatment) field.
+Detail any assumptions used to assign these scores in the [Data treatment](#data-treatment-mandatory) field.

 **Example(s)**
-- Select the matrix on the 'General Information' tab:

 ![alt text](img/flow_DQ.png)

-- Select data quality entries on the 'Inputs/Outputs' tab under the 'Data quality entry' column:

 ![alt text](img/flow_DQ_entry.png)

 ### **Social Schema** _(Optional)_
-Currently, the FLCAC does not require social schema so no social schema data quality matrix is required.
+The FLCAC does not require social schema.
+___
 # Input/Output

+The Inputs/Outputs tab is where the life cycle inventory of the process is defined.
+It can include data on Elementary Flows, Technosphere Flows, and/or Waste Flows.

 ![alt text](img/inputs_outputs_tab.png)
 _**Image of 'Inputs/Outputs' process tab within openLCA**_

 ## **Flow** (_Mandatory_)
-{term}`Elementary Flows <elementary flow>`: Should only be from the [FEDEFL](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/elementary_flow_list/datasets).
+{term}`Elementary Flows <elementary flow>`: Should only be from the {term}`FEDEFL <Federal Elementary Flow List>`.

 **Example(s)**
 ![alt text](img/elementary_flow_names.png)